iredmail/docs/howto/enable.dnsbl.md

 > Important note: if you're running a high-traffic mail server, you'd better
 > setup a local DNS server to cache DNS queries, because free RBL services
-> like zen.spamhaus.org may improperly reply if your server exceed the limit
+> like zen.spamhaus.org may improperly reply if your server exceed the
-> DNS queries.
+> DNS query limit.
 Also, mail service higly relies on DNS queries, so a local
 > DNS server speeds up the mail flow.

 You can enable additional DNSBL services in Postfix to reduce spam.
 We use